jchatel/quickmail-next-docs/teams-and-agencies/for-teams-team-members.md

 - Guests

-- How to add a Team Member?
+- How to add a team member?

-- How to change Team Member roles?
+- How to change team member roles?

-- How to add Guests?
+- How to add guests?

-- Where can I see each Team Member's activities?
+- Where can I see each team member's activities?

 - Why are campaigns, replies, or email accounts not visible to other team members?

 - FAQs

-In QuickMail, users can easily grant access to colleagues or clients by utilizing their own email addresses.
-This allows seamless collaboration in managing an account without the need to share logins.

-**Note:** Users can add as many team members and guests as needed for no additional charge.

-# What are the types of team access in QuickMail?
+## What Are the Types of Team Access in QuickMail?

-There are three types of team access in QuickMail: **Admins**, Team Members**, and **Guests
+There are three types of team access in QuickMail: **Admins**, **Team Members**, and **Guests**.

 ## Admins

-Admins can do everything except for:
+Admins can do everything except:

-- Manage private inboxes and campaigns owned by a different team member
+- Manage private email accounts and campaigns owned by a different team member.

 ## Team Members

-Team members can do everything except for:
+Team members can do everything except:

-- Manage private inboxes and campaigns owned by a different team member
+- Manage private email accounts and campaigns owned by a different team member.

-- Change the card on the billing page
+- Change the card on the billing page.

-- Purchase or update the subscription
+- Purchase or update the subscription.

-- Buy email verification credits
+- Buy email verification credits.

 ## Guests

 Guests can or cannot have edit access.
-If a guest has an edit access, they can do everything except for:
+If a guest has edit access, they can do everything except:

-- Manage private inboxes and campaigns owned by a different team member
+- Manage private email accounts and campaigns owned by a different team member.

-- Access workspace settings
+- Access workspace settings.

-# How to Add a Team Member?
+## How to Add a Team Member?

-To add a team member, go to Settings  → Team  → click + Member → Toggle Admins rights (If you would like to provide admin access) → Generate Invitation Link
+Go to **Settings** → **Team** → click **+ Member** → toggle **Admin Rights** on if you would like to provide admin access → click **Generate Invitation Link**.

 ![screenshot](../images/000_file-fGkmJPZTck.png)

-Copy the invite link  →  Send it to the person you want to add to the team.
+Copy the invite link → send it to the person you want to add.

 ![screenshot](../images/001_file-GNShedeyp8.png)

-The new team members can choose to log in with their email (Google/Outlook) or LinkedIn account.
+New team members can log in with their email (Google or Outlook) or LinkedIn account.

-**Note:** An invite link will automatically expire once used.
-So if there's a need to add another team member, another invite link must be generated
+**Note:** An invite link expires once used.
+A new invite link must be generated for each additional team member.

-# How to Change Team Member's Role?
+## How to Change a Team Member's Role?

-Once a team member is added, it will show under Members tab in Team Settings and indicate whether they are an admin or not.
+Once a team member is added, they will appear under the **Members** tab in Team Settings, showing whether they are an admin or not.

-To remove or provide admin access, simply click on the team member listed and change admin access.
+To grant or remove admin access, click on the team member and change their admin access.

 ![screenshot](../images/002_file-FS1vSMTuik.png)

-# How to invite clients as guests?
+## How to Add Guests?

-Go to Settings → Team → Guests tab → click "+ Guest" at the top right corner
+Go to **Settings** → **Team** → **Guests** tab → click **+ Guest** in the top-right corner.

 ![screenshot](../images/003_file-ZjxWN7cx03.png)

-Select your preferred editing permission → Generate Invite Link
+Select your preferred editing permission → click **Generate Invite Link**.

 ![screenshot](../images/004_file-6TZJaxbY2J.png)

-Copy the invite link → provide it to your client.
+Copy the invite link and send it to your client.

 ![screenshot](../images/005_file-adAKiAGdOJ.png)

 **Note:** Invitation links are only valid for 24 hours.

-## Where can I see each Team Member's activities?
+## Where Can I See Each Team Member's Activities?

 All activities can be seen and filtered on the Changelog page.

-To access the Changelog, go to Settings → Team → Changelog
+Go to **Settings** → **Team** → **Changelog**.

 ![screenshot](../images/006_file-mKvaea6RQV.png)

-# Why are my email accounts, Opportunities, and campaigns not visible to my team members?
+## Why Are My Email Accounts, Inbox Items, and Campaigns Not Visible to Other Team Members?

-The reason Email accounts, Opportunity items, and campaigns are not visible to other Team Members is that they are Private.
-Private inboxes and campaigns are only visible to owners.
-To fix this, the campaign must be 'Shared'
+Email accounts, Inbox items, and campaigns are private by default and are only visible to their owners.
+To make them visible to other team members, they must be set to Shared.

-**Share an Email Account**
+**Share an email account**

-To share an Email account, go to Channel → Email →  click the thumbnail of the email → change sharing settings.
+Go to **Email** → click the thumbnail of the email account → change the sharing settings.

 ![screenshot](../images/007_file-bjKB6Y3ctM.png)

-### Share a Campaign
+**Share a campaign**

-To share a Campaign, go to the Campaign and click the gear icon.
+Go to the campaign → click the gear icon.

 ![screenshot](../images/008_file-2hjVh3PQhV.png)

-Change the Sharing Settings to 'Shared'
+Change the **Sharing Settings** to **Shared**.

 ![screenshot](../images/009_file-pA7qXWBzd9.png)

-# FAQs
+## FAQs

-Q:Can I limit my team member's activity?
+**Q: Can I limit my team member's activity?**

-A: Nope, that's not possible yet.
-Please send an email to support@quickmail.io about why you'd need to have that option so we can check what we can do.

-However, the workaround is to add them as guests.
+A: That is not possible yet.
+If you need this feature, send an email to support@quickmail.io explaining your use case.
+The workaround for now is to add them as guests instead.

-Q: Why can't I generate an invite link?
+**Q: Why can't I generate an invite link?**

 A: Only team members of the account can generate an invite.
-If the email address you're using to access QuickMail is not added as a team member of the account, when you try to generate an invite link, it will lead to a permission error.
+If the email address you are using to access QuickMail is not added as a team member, attempting to generate an invite link will result in a permission error.

-Q: How many team members can I add?
+**Q: How many team members can I add?**

-There's no limit to the number of team members you can add.
+A: There is no limit to the number of team members you can add.